-The armies of Thomas, Lord Stanley and Sir William Stanley remained on a hill overlooking the battlefield.
+The armies of Thomas Stanley and Sir William Stanley remained on a hill overlooking the battlefield.
 They wanted to see how the battle would go before deciding which side to declare for.

-The battle began on the morning of 22nd August.
+The battle of Bosworth Field began on the morning of 22nd August.
 The Earl of Oxford was Henry’s main commander and he led troops to attack the Duke of Norfolk on Richard’s right flank.
 Norfolk was killed in the fighting.

 Richard then decided to attack Henry directly and led a cavalry charge across the battlefield.
 He managed to kill Henry’s standard bearer, William Brandon, but could not reach Henry.